Abdul Razzaq Anjum: Personal life

+Abdul Razzaq had two brothers, retired Lieutenant Colonel Mian Aamir Hayat of the Pakistan Army and Mian Muhammad Nawaz Salar.

-Abdul Razzaq was married and the father of four children, two sons and two daughters.
-The ARFiC in its January 2019 issue, described Abdul Razzaq as a "very humble, simple, hardworking, brave, ambitious, industrious person and a real son of the soil," who was obedient to his parents and teachers.
-Additionally, he was an excellent soccer player during his student life at Cadet College and he contemplated joining the Pakistan men's national field hockey team but his instructors didn't allow him and forced him to go to the Air Force.
+Abdul Razzaq was survived by his widow and their four children, two sons and two daughters.

+The Abdul Razzaq Fazaia College (ARFiC) magazine in its January 2019 issue, described him as a "very humble, simple, hardworking, brave, ambitious, industrious person and a real son of the soil," who was obedient to his parents and teachers.